 Take a look at the "carpet belt" which stretches across the world from Morocco in the west to China in the east.
 For instance Morocco has a traditional carpet weaving culture synonymous with the Berber and Arab tribes grazing their flocks in the mountains and high plains.
 Boys tend the sheep, men prepare the looms, and the women weave.
 Coastal weaving is of the flat-woven cotton tapestry type carried out in ateliers with flying shuttle looms manned by skilled men.
 An exception is modern commercial weaving where rugs are hand knotted with an eye on western markets.
 These are made in similar ateliers regardless of country or tradition.
 This scenario holds true across the "carpet belt".

-The modern countries of Turkey, Iran, and Afghanistan, the core of the "carpet belt", are almost completely plateaux and mountains.
+The modern countries of Turkey, Persia, and Afghanistan, the core of the "carpet belt", are almost completely plateaux and mountains.
 The surrounding countries of Syria, Iraq, Kuwait, the Gulf states, India/Pakistan are mostly under 1000 metres and traditionally produce only flatweaves.
 The cold northern neighbours, Russia and the "Stans" are mostly at lower altitudes and preferred to make less labour intensive felt rugs.
 India/Pakistan has a royal carpet weaving culture as opposed to an indigenous grass roots one that stemmed from 700 years of ruling mountain Afghan dynasties.

 Distinctive also are materials.
 Cotton requires broad-acre farming which presupposes flat lowland conditions and is so intensive in it's land use it requires land ownership.
 Cotton fabric is less insulating and cotton weaving is logically a lowland occupation.
 By contrast sheep pastures are usually elevated and are mostly lands held in common.
 Wool production and wool weaving are elevated occupations.
 This appears to be the case generally but many types of traditional mountain village rugs are part cotton in that they have a cotton warp (the longitudinal base threads).
 The important connection here is commerce.